 Like the overhead eyeball lights in the ceiling that can be either Ambient light that lights up the whole room in general when the eyeball is directed down.

 If I change the direction of the baffle to face the fireplace, these ceiling lights become Accent lighting that brings attention to a focal point such as the decorations on the mantel.

 These ceiling lights can also be dimmed from a wall switch dimmer to create a relaxing mood when needed.

 In the opposite corner from the new floor lamp is a table lamp placed behind the sofa.
 It is on a dimmer, which makes it easy to read or can be dimmed when watching TV.

 The last source of light to the room comes from the overhead ceiling fan with a light in the dining area of the kitchen.

 Since we removed the wall between the two rooms to make an open concept space, this fixture plays a part in the living room.
 It is also on a dimmer switch so I can vary the amount of light when needed.

-- I am in search for a new lamp shade for this lamp.
-I have had it for about 8 years and the inside of the shade is becoming yellowed with age which is effecting the color when the light is on.
+- I am in search for a new lamp shade for the lamp in the above photo.
+I have had it for about 8 years.
+Notice the inside of the shade is becoming yellowed with age which is effecting the color when the light is on.
 I want it to be very white so the light it emits is soft white light.

-Lighting Tips To Keep In Mind When Decorating
+Home Lighting Tips To Keep In Mind When Decorating

 Ambient Lighting – Is general all-over lighting that has a shade to diffuse and soften the light.